BioBoost/course_programming_from_base_to_ace/docs/introduction/08_iterating/README.md

 ## Nesting control structures

 Each of the control structures (if, for, while, do-while, switch, ...) discussed in the previous sections can actually be nested.
-This means that we can place a loop inside an if code block, or an if inside another if.
+This means that we can place a loop inside an if code block, an if inside another if or a loop inside another loop.

-Let us for example take a look at the code below where we ask the user to input positive and negative integers.
-By setting the condition of the do-while loop to `number != 0`, we keep asking for more numbers until the user enters `0`.
-Each number is then added to a `totalPositive` or `totalNegative` based on whether it's greater or less than zero.
+Take a close look at the code below where the user is asked to input positive and negative integers.
+By setting the condition of the do-while loop to `number != 0`, the loop iterates until the user enters `0`.
+Each retrieved number is then added to a `totalPositive` or `totalNegative` based on whether it's greater or less than zero.
 If the condition for the do while is not met anymore (user enters `0`), the loop finishes and the results are shown to the user.

 ```csharp
 static void Main(string[] args)